Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Asymptotic Bayes-optimality under sparsity

-\begin{rem} {\rm This definition relates optimality to a particular sequence of $\gamma$ vectors satisfying Assumption (A).
+where $R_{\mathrm{opt}}$ is the optimal risk, given by Theorem~\ref{riskopt}. \end{definition*} \begin{rem} This definition relates optimality to a particular sequence of $\gamma$ vectors satisfying Assumption~\ref{Assumption(A)}.
 However, the asymptotically optimal rule for a specific sequence $\gamma_t$ is also typically optimal for a large set of ``similar'' sequences.
 The asymptotic results presented in the following sections of this paper characterize these ``domains'' of optimality for some of the popularly used multiple testing rules.
-Since Assumption (A) is an inherent part of our definition of optimality, we will refrain from explicitly stating it when reporting our asymptotic optimality results.} \end{rem}
+Since Assumption~\ref{Assumption(A)} is an inherent part of our definition of optimality, we will refrain from explicitly stating it when reporting our asymptotic optimality results. \end{rem}

-The following theorem fully characterizes the set of asymptotically optimal multiple testing rules with fixed thresholds.
+The following theorem fully characterizes the set of asymptotically Bayes-optimal multiple testing rules with fixed thresholds. \begin{thr} A multiple testing rule of the form (\ref{BO}) with threshold $c^2=c^2_t=\log v + z_{t}$ is ABOS if and only if